 "Efficiency is doing things right; effectiveness is doing the right things."

-This trap of efficiency without effectiveness is often the case with companies made up of talented creative types who do not have the kind of leadership that can act as a dispassionate reality check on whether the technology in the end product can ever deliver on the desired experience.
+This trap of efficiency without effectiveness is often the case with companies made up of talented creative types who do not have the kind of leadership that can act as a dispassionate reality check on whether the end product can ever deliver on the desired experience and sustain their position.
+The same creative spirit that brilliantly solves problems is going to have a blind spot on problems that aren't solvable, especially when knowledge of that is gated by people on the business side who say 'trust us' and own the understanding of users and market.

 Example: Personal Information Managers vs Portable Games

-Palm Pilot and other pen-based PIMs in the 90s like the Apple Newton lacked the enabling technologies to make a competitive experience for the scope of use cases people expected - usable outdoors, pocketable, quick unclunky data entry and retrieval, automatic syncing with computer, etc. Paper and pen organizers were well-established and set a higher bar for expected quality that the available technologies couldn't exceed, despite a lot of clever design work.
+Palm Pilot and other pen-based PIMs in the 90s like the Apple Newton lacked the enabling technologies to make a competitive experience for the scope of use cases people expected - usable outdoors, pocketable, quick unclunky data entry and retrieval, automatic syncing with computer, etc. Paper and pen organizers were well-established among those that lived by their calendars, and set the bar for simple usability that the available technologies couldn't meet, despite a lot of clever (and prescient) design work.
 Many of these efforts did a fantastic job with the pen and the dim greyscale LCD, but those were the wrong constraints, as they limited where and how the product could be used.
 Palm Pilots sold well for a time, but did not have lasting impact.

 Nintendo GameBoy, on the other hand, succeeded within almost identical technical constraints by focusing on an entirely different segment and use case where size, speed, and screen technology didn't work against them as much.
-Kids were more willing to work with the device limitations because portable gaming was new and unique.
-And the rather basic technology of the GameBoy gave it a particularly important advantage - exremely long battery life.
-It ran circles around technically superior competitors like Atari Lynx and Sega GameGear, outlasting them by 5+ times.
+Kids (and many adults) were more willing to work with the device limitations because portable gaming was new and unique.
+And the rather basic technology of the GameBoy gave it a particularly important advantage - extremely long battery life.
+It ran circles around technically superior competitors like Atari Lynx and Sega GameGear, outlasting them by 20+ hours.
+The goal was fun on the run, and hands down GameBoy delivered that best.

 It's telling that category-defining products tend to come from very few organizations, those who have internalized the processes and conditions necessary for creating great products.
 Business-wise, category-definers are worlds apart from those that follow in their footsteps.
-Category-definers operate from first principles and are comfortable with creative risk.
+They have to be well-run enough to wisely use leverage to secure lasting advantage.
+Creatively, they operate from first principles and are comfortable with creative risk.
 They have long term outlooks, seeing the critical path and key factors that will realize a vision.
-They iterate a lot and throw out a lot of ideas that don't meet their standard.
+They iterate a lot and throw out ideas that don't meet their standard.
 They say 'no' more than 'yes' and seek to remove the extraneous.
-They have the patience to not always being first in a category with a product, they wait to be best.
+They don't half-heartedly launch products; they're all in.
+They have the patience to not always being first in a category with a product, they wait to be right and best.

 There's much more to be said about the conditions required for great products to emerge, but I think the most important truth of it is that these conditions are often rare and fleeting, even within companies that have a history of creating great products.
 As product creators, you need to always be on the lookout for whether the conditions are right, otherwise you're in for a long, hard, likely fruitless journey.